-What Is A Contingent Offer, And Why Is It Used?
+What Is A Contingent Offer, And Why Is It Used When Buying A House?

 Most contingencies fall under three main categories in a purchase contract: appraisals, home inspection and mortgage approval.
 Contingencies like these are put in place so a buyer can cancel a real estate contract if something goes wrong at a specific point in the home closing process.